Erwin9411/projectDPREP2/README.md

 ### Method

 The method that is chosen is linear regression.
 This method is used to predict the influence of the independent variable price on the dependent variable perceived quality.
 Perceived quality is expressed in the star-rating.
-By using linear regression there can, or can not, be concluded if there is a correlation between the variables and what the exact linear regression is.
+By using linear regression there can, or cannot, be concluded if there is a correlation between the variables and what the exact linear regression is.
 With this information the research question is answered.

 ### Results